The project cycle illustrates the stages a business investment goes through as it becomes an IFC-financed project.

 The project team starts to negotiate the terms and conditions of IFC participation in the project.
 These include conditions of disbursement and covenants, performance and monitoring requirements, agreement of action plans and resolution of any outstanding issues.

-A Summary of Proposed Investment (SPI) for the project and the environmental and social review, where applicable, are posted on IFC's Website before being submitted to the Board for review.
-The length of the disclosure period is determined by the category of the project.
+A Summary of Investment Information (SII) for the project and the environmental and social review, where applicable, are posted on IFC's Project Information and Data Portal before being submitted to the Board for review.
+The length of the disclosure period is determined by the environmental category of the project.

 7. Board Review and Approval